cube3power/atsd/rule-engine/web-notifications.md

 ## Testing Notification

+Select an existing configuration on the **Alerts > Web Notifications** page, or click 'Create' while on the same page.

-Fill out the required fields for the given notification type and click 'Test'.
+Open the web notification editor and fill out the required fields for the given type.

+Click 'Test' to verify delivery of the text payload.

-If the notification type supports sending charts, select one of the portals in the drop-down list and click 'Send Screenshot'.
+If the notification type supports sending charts, select one of the portals in the 'Test Portal' drop-down and click 'Send Screenshot'.

 The notification request is successful if the endpoint returns status `200` (OK).